srujanpanuganti/Inverted-Pendulum-Controller/README.md

 ## Results
 The mathematical derivations and outputs are explained in the report `doc/Report.pdf`

-Note: Some of the results are not correct.
+Note: Some of the results are not good.
 This project needs more improvement

 ## See how it works